VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 LogsQL will support calculating the following additional stats based on the [log fields](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#data-model) and fields created by [transformations](#transformations):

-- The min, max, avg, and sum for the given field.
+- The avg for the given field.
 - The median and [percentile](https://en.wikipedia.org/wiki/Percentile) for the given field.

 It will be possible specifying an optional condition [filter](#post-filters) when calculating the stats.